-Western Bay of Plenty (see enlarged map here)spans from Waihi Beach to Pukehina Beach and Otamarakau taking in the Kaituna Catchment, Kaimai, the Wairoa River and Tauranga City.
+Western Bay of Plenty (see enlarged map here)spans from Waihi Beach to Otamarakau taking in the Kaituna Catchment, Kaimai, the Wairoa River and Tauranga City.
 Mauao (Mt Maunganui) sits at its heart.

 The region covers 212,000 hectares of coastal, rural and urban areas, much of which is considered as Taonga, meaning a natural treasure.
 This region is steeped in New Zealand Māori and colonial history, culture & heritage and is New Zealand's fastest growing region today.